Timeless (gene): Mammalian homolog

 However, mTim is shown to be necessary for embryonic development in mice, indicating a different gene function than in Drosophila.
 This suggests a divergence between mammalian clocks and the Drosophila clock.
 Moreover, mammalian tim is more orthologous to the Tim-2 (Timeout) paralog of the Drosophila Timeless gene than the actual gene itself.
-Like tim-2, the mamallian orthologs has a C-terminal PARP1-binding (PAB) domain.
+Like tim-2, the mammalian orthologs has a C-terminal PARP1-binding (PAB) domain.
 The complex they from promotes homologous recombination DNA repair.